 There is no doubt that the moments in which we are living are moments of worry and anxiety.
-Isolation, uncertainty, changes in our routines power a state of worry that we have never experienced before.
-In the previous articles, we have explained how to see emotions as the messenger who wants to help us collect the experience we are living and what is important about it.
+Isolation, uncertainty, and changes in our routines power a state of worry that we have never experienced before.
+In the previous articles, we have explained how to view emotions as the messenger who wants to help us collect the experience we are living and what is important about it.

-In today’s article, the question I will try to answer is the following: How can I help my kids deal with emotions?
+In today’s article, the question I will try to answer is the following: How can I help my children deal with emotions?
 If it is not easy for adults to navigate the turbulent waters of this crisis, how can it be for our children’s fragile minds?
-We are very concerned about the increasing number of cases in children with serious emotional problems.
+We are very concerned about the increasing number of cases of children with serious emotional problems.

-The emotional dynamic that we experience in the Covid-19 pandemic is the same emotional dynamic that our children are going to experience in the present and even as adults.
-Experts in this matter indicate that 80% of success in life is linked to the emotional intelligence of the individual.
-That is why, in order to help our children to have emotional intelligence, as parents, we must first learn to regulate our emotions because we are role models for them.
+The emotional dynamic that we are experiencing in the COVID-19 pandemic is the same emotional dynamic that our children are going to experience in the present and even as adults.
+Experts in this matter indicate that 80 percent of success in life is linked to the emotional intelligence of the individual.
+That is why, to help our children learn emotional intelligence, as parents, we must first learn to regulate our emotions because we are role models for them.

 How should we respond to signs of anxiety in our children?

-You can model in your children how to manage stress through the anxiety boxtechnique that we learned to do in the previous articles.
-You can even invite your children to help you in the project of preparing this box.
-The way you manage your stress will influence the response that your child will give to the crisis that he/she is experiencing today.
+You can model your children how to manage stress through the anxiety box technique.
+That technique we learned to do in the previous articles.
+You can even invite your children to help you prepare this box.
+The way you manage your stress will influence the response that your child will have to the crisis that he/she is experiencing today.

-Explain the way you deal with emotions
+Explain how you deal with emotions

 Accepting the fact that we are human and full of limitations and imperfections makes us great.
 Our children need to see that reality that we often try to hide from them.
-Many parents hide their human frailty from their children and that is why children grow up not knowing how to deal with emotions in times of crisis.
+Many parents hide their human frailty from their children.
+And that is why children grow up not knowing how to deal with emotions in times of crisis.

-Have an action plan against the way you deal with emotions
+Have an action plan for dealing with your emotions

-For example, if being confined causes stress and anxiety because you are not used to being locked up at home for such a long time, and you notice that at the end of the day you do not have patience with your children or with yourself, you can plan certain activities to develop being around your house with your children.
-This way, you will be proactive and intentional in the way you deal with emotions, and model emotional intelligence in your children.
+For example, if being confined causes stress and anxiety.
+Or if you notice that at the end of the day you do not have patience with your children, do something.
+You can plan activities around your house.
+This way, you will be proactive and intentional in the way you deal with emotions.
+You will model emotional intelligence to your children.

 Find a support group

 Try to find a support group for parents.
 Trying to be parents in these critical moments is not easy.
-Support groups have proven to be very effective in therapeutic treatments and self-help.
+Support groups have proven to be very effective in treatments and self-help.
 Many churches have these community support groups.
 You can also find them on the internet.
-Or maybe, you can create a support group that meets through Zoom.
+Or maybe you can create a support group that meets through Zoom.

-Teach them how to trust God in difficult times.
+Teach them how to trust God in difficult times

 We can change the way we manifest our emotions.
 It is never too late to grow in your emotional intelligence and help your children grow.
-Your child’s brain is plastic, and the moment you begin to regulate your emotions in a more effective way, your child’s brain will reflect that change you are making.
-May your desire be, today, to let Jehovah build your house and help you be an example for your children in times of crisis.
+Your child’s brain is plastic.
+Thus, the moment you begin to regulate your emotions effectively, your child’s brain will reflect the change you are making.
+May your desire be to let Jehovah build your house and help you be an example for your children.[/vc_column_text][/vc_column][/vc_row]